 Then what you actually said needs to get past barriers to reach the other person.
 The barriers may be distractions, noise, interruptions, disruptions, intrusions or diversions –either internally as thoughts or externally as physical things.

-What the receiver actually heard may be different from what they thought they heard.
+What the receiver hears may be different from what you thought you said

 And what the receiver of a message may have thought they heard may be influenced by factors such as their values, culture, environment, knowledge, attitudes, opinions, experiences, occupation, sex, and interests.